 Stoke Lodge, rear view 1920

 2016 - Only the northern half of the original house survives today, and this remaining part has itself been extensively altered over the years (most notably the roof has been raised and bay windows have replaced the originals flanking the front entrance).

 Stoke Lodge's first occupier was a Mr Francis Herman b.1792, about whom not much is known.

 In 1851 the occupant was James P Marsh.
 In 1871, John Markham Dean, who was eventually to move across the street to Southampton House, was living here in Stoke Lodge.

-From 1875, the house was owned by Edward Ransome Allen, who ran Stafford Allen & Sons, the prominent drug manufacturing company that had been established by his father, Stafford Allen.
+From 1875, the house was owned and occupied by the family of Edward Ransome Allen.
+Allen ran Stafford Allen & Sons, the prominent drug manufacturing company that had been established by his father, Stafford Allen.
 The Allen clan, starting with Edward's grandfather William Allen, were prominent Stoke Newington Quakers who had been active in the campaign for the abolition of the slave trade.
-William, Stafford and Edward were buried in the Friends (Quakers) burial ground on nearby Yoakley Road.

 Edward R. Allen as a student at Bootham School in the 1850s

 In the 1920s Stoke Lodge was the home of another Stoke Newington Mayor, Alderman Francis Augustus ("F. A.") Dod (b.1863, d.1931).
 Dod was an "auctioneer and furniture ware-houseman", with business premises situated at at 59-63 Stoke Newington High Street.

 Did some of your ancestors live in one of the old Lordship Road villas?
 Or do you have any old photos or stories relating to one of the houses, or of the Lordship Road neighbourhood in general over the years?
 If so, we'd love to hear from you at: